Esmaeil Yaghmaei: Publications

-Additionally, he has written memoirs reflecting on his experiences in archaeology and Iranian history, including A Thousand-Year-Old Tresses: Memoirs of an Archaeologist (2017) and When I Was a Child...
+Additionally, he wrote memoirs reflecting on his experiences in archaeology and Iranian history, including A Thousand-Year-Old Tresses: Memoirs of an Archaeologist (2017) and When I Was a Child...
 (2023).
 The latter recounts his childhood memories, intertwined with historical events of 1950s Iran, such as the imprisonment of Mohammad Mosaddegh, the bread riots under Hakim al-Mulk, and the cultural scene of Tehran during that period.